Smug246/Luna-Nuker/README.md

 ### 6. DO NOT DELETE THE PNG FILE IF YOU DO THIS THE NUKE COMMAND WON'T WORK!

 ### 7. Your Welcome, Enjoy!
+This was made for educational purposes only.
+We do not take responsibility of an actions held against you

 > Don't quite understand how to set it up?
 [Click me!](https://discord.gg/PskF2YeXnd)